cronoxxxx/TalleresGR-PaginaWeb/README.md

 ![ScrollReveal](https://img.shields.io/badge/ScrollReveal-4.0%2B-blueviolet)
 ![EmailJS](https://img.shields.io/badge/EmailJS-FF7600?style=flat&logo=maildotru&logoColor=white)

-Welcome to the repository for **TalleresGR**, a modern and attractive website designed to represent a **professional automotive workshop**.
+Welcome to the repository for **TalleresGR**, a modern and attractive website designed to represent a **professional automotive workshop** from Spain.
 Developed with **HTML, CSS, and JavaScript**, and enhanced with smooth animations using **ScrollReveal.js**. **EmailJS** has also been implemented for sending contact form submissions directly via email without the need for a backend.

 ---